 • Win/win – work towards wins for both sides.
 Turn opponents into problem-solving partners.

 Use the simple, yet effective rules from the “Fighting Fair” poster.

-• Define your mediator role as there to support both people "winning".
+• Define your mediator role as being there to support both people “to win”.

 • Get agreement from both people about a basic willingness to fix the problem.

 • Let each person say what the problem is for them.
-Check back that the other person has actually understood them.
+Check back that the other person has actually listened and understood them.

 • Encourage them to look for answers where everybody gets what they need.